Apply for a licence to keep certain types of dangerous wild animals.

 Our digital strategy to empower people and businesses in the digital age.

 What we are doing to help residents and businesses use digital services.

 Information for parents, professionals and carers of children with special educational needs and disabilities (SEND).

-Our disabled parking policy offers free parking to valid Blue Badge holders to park on street and concessions for badge holders on its surface car parks.
+Our disabled parking policy offers free parking to valid Blue Badge holders to park on the street and concessions for badge holders on its surface car parks.

 If a resident is disabled, they may apply to have an advisory parking bay marked on the highway outside their home if they meet the criteria.

 Wigan Council disclaimer regarding use of our website and linked sites.

 Apply and find out if you are entitled to any discounts, reductions and exemptions for Council Tax.